BeyondATC/BeyondATC_Wiki/docs/vfr/united-states.md

 | **Class B/C** | Tower hands you to Departure once you are airborne and about half a mile from the field: *"contact Burbank Departure 124.6."* Check in with **Announce On Frequency** (*"Burbank Departure, N123AB, off Burbank, passing 1,500"*) and you will get *"radar contact"*, along with flight following if you asked for it. |

 !!! tip "Requesting flight following after departure"
-    You can ask for flight following in the air if you didn't ask for it on the ground, click the "Request Flight Following" button or ask by voice.
+    You can ask for flight following in the air if you didn't ask for it on the ground.
+Click **VFR Request** to open the call, then **Request Flight Following** when the controller answers, or ask by voice.
+See [Flight Following](#flight-following).

 ### Returning to the field